By using this site, you agree to the Privacy Policy and Terms of Use.

 Electrolyte minerals maintain cellular function

 Potassium and sodium form the body’s electrical system, stabilizing heart rhythm, nerve transmission, and fluid balance.
-According to research published in the American Journal of Clinical Nutrition, maintaining proper potassium-sodium ratios directly impacts cardiovascular health outcomes.
+Maintaining proper potassium-sodium ratios directly impacts cardiovascular health outcomes.

 Copper supports red blood cell formation, collagen synthesis, and antioxidant defense mechanisms.
 Phosphorus provides structural support for DNA, cell membranes, and energy production through ATP synthesis.
 These findings underscore the importance of comprehensive nutritional research in understanding mineral interdependencies.